ASSISTANT EDITING FOR REALITY TELEVISiON

 - How to create a multi-group

-NOTE: A system with Media Composer 8.8 or later is preferred but older versions of Avid are fine as well.
-8GB of system memory and Windows 7/OS X 10.10 or later are needed to run Media Composer 8.8.
+NOTE: A system with Media Composer 8.6 or later is required.
+8GB of system memory and Windows 7/OS X 10.10 or later are needed to run Media Composer 8.6.

 Computer rentals are available for as little $60/week from Hi-Tech Computer Rental in Burbank.